 Table 39.
-Fo liar Fungicides 1 Disease Product and Formulation Rate of Formulation Method and Timing of Application Precautions and Remarks Cercospora leaf spot, web blotch Bravo 720 Bravo Ultrex 82.5 WDG Echo 720 Echo 90DF Equus 720 1.5 pt 1.4 lb 1.5 pt 1.2 lb 1.5 pt Apply according to leaf-spot advisory program.
-Caution .
+Fo liar Fungicides Disease Product and Formulation Rate of Formulation Method and Timing of Application Precautions and Remarks Cercospora leaf spot, web blotch, rust, leaf scorch and pepper spot Bravo 720 Bravo Ultrex 82.5 WDG Echo 720 Echo 90DF Equus 720 (chlorthalonil) 1.5 pt 1.4 lb 1.5 pt 1.2 lb 1.5 pt Apply according to leaf-spot advisory program.
+Caution.
 Sclerotinia blight will be more difficult to control when these products are applied at intervals of less than 21 days.
 Bravo 720 + SoyOil 937 1.0-1.5 pt 0.5-1.0% V/V Same as above.
 Same as above.
 Propimax EC + Echo 720 2.0 fl oz 1.0 pt Same as above.
 Same as above.
-Echo PropiMax Co-Pack Use contents to treat 10 acres Same as above.
-Co-Pack is a mixture of Propimax and Echo.
-TILT -Bravo Twin Pack (equal to Tilt 3.6EC 2 fl oz + Bravo 720 1.0 pt/A) Same as above.
+Echo PropiMax Co-Pack (tetraconozole + Use contents to treat 10 acres Same as above.
+Co-Pack is a mixture of Propimax and Echo. cholorothalonil) TILT-Bravo Twin Pack (equal to Tilt 3.6EC 2 fl oz + Bravo 720 1.0 pt/A) (propiconazole + Same as above.
 Same as above.
 Twin Pack is a mixture of Tilt and Bravo.
-Do not add Latron AG-98 or Latron B-1956 as phytotoxicity may result.
-TILT- Bravo SE 1.5 pt Same as above.
+Do not add Latron AG-98 or Latron B-1956 as phytotoxicity may result. cholorothalonil) TILT- Bravo SE 1.5 pt Same as Same as above.
+TILI- DIAVO SE 1.5 μι above.
 Same as above.
-Folicur 3.6F + surfactant or Tebuzole 3.6F 7.2 fl oz + surfactant 7.2 fl oz Use lowest rate recommended on label of surfactant Apply according to leaf spot advisory program Also controls stem rot and suppresses pod rot diseases.
+Folicur 3.6F + surfactant or Tebuzole 3.6F 7.2 fl oz + surfactant (tetraconozole) 7.2 fl oz Use lowest rate recommended on label of surfactant Apply according to leaf spot advisory program Also controls stem rot and suppresses pod rot diseases.
 The final spray of the season must be a chlorothalonil product (e.g. Bravo) for resistance management.

-1 All rates are listed as formulated product/A. Read labels and observe all precautions and restrictions on application, pre-harvest interval, and restrictions on feeding treated hay, vines, or hulls to livestock.
-For best results, apply sprays according to leaf-spot advisory program in a volume of 12.0 to 15.0 gal/A by ground sprayers or 5.0 gal/A with aircraft.
+\All rates are listed as formulated product/A. Read labels and observe all precautions and restrictions on application, pre-harvest interval, and restrictions on feeding treated hay, vines, or hulls to livestock.
+For best results, apply sprays according to leaf spot advisory or Sclerotinia blight advisory in a volume of 12 to 15 gal/A by ground sprayers.